 • Fold in the cold butter, then form the venison burger mix into 4 patties, about ½ pound each.
 This is a simple trick to help add extra fat to the ground meat and not dry the burger out.

-• Use your thumb or the back of a spoon to press an indentation into the middle of each patty.
+• Use your thumb or the back of a spoon to press an indentation into the middle of each while forming the patties.

 • Arrange the burger patties onto a plate and refrigerate for up to an hour.